Release 0.23: Handlebars support, transactions, bundler code splitting

 primate.config.js

-import { handlebars } from "@primate/frontend";
+import handlebars from "@primate/handlebars";

 export default {